t41372/Open-LLM-VTuber/README.md

 > :warning: This project is in its early stages and is currently under **active development**.
 Features are unstable, code is messy, and breaking changes will occur.
 The main goal of this stage is to build a minimum viable prototype using technologies that are easy to integrate.

+> :warning: If you want to run this program on a server and access it remotely on your laptop, the microphone on the front end will only launch in a secure context (a.k.a. https or localhost).
+See [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).
+Therefore, you might want to either configure https with a reverse proxy or launch the front end locally and connects to the server via websocket (untested).
+Open the `static/index.html` with your browser and set the ws url on the page.

 Open-LLM-VTuber allows you to talk to any LLM by voice locally with a Live2D talking face.
-The LLM inference backend, speech recognition, and text synthesizer are all designed to be swappable.
+The LLM inference backend, speech recognition, and speech synthesizer are all designed to be swappable.
 This project can be configured to run offline on macOS, Linux, and Windows.

 Long-term memory with MemGPT can be configured to achieve perpetual chat, infinite* context length, and external data source.